 The tour of the Shrine and grounds will include an emphasis on the hope that comes with new beginnings.
 Located down the hill from the Shrine of St. Anthony sits Little Portion Farm, a nonprofit farm providing fresh, organic produce to organizations feeding those in need in our region.
 Our tour will include a reflection on the spring planting season and the hope that comes every Spring, even during Lent.
 After a tour Shrine courtyard and chapel, pilgrims are encouraged to attend daily Mass, eat a bagged lunch in the dining hall, and then join in at 1:30 p.m. for outdoor Stations of the Cross.

-Register Here.As we head into the week of our patron saint’s Feast Day (June 13), we invite you to a special extended tour of the Shrine of St. Anthony with even more details about his life and ministry.
-After the tour, pilgrims are encouraged to attend daily Mass, eat a bagged lunch in the dining hall and then join in for a walk to the St. Anthony Garden of Eternity.
-We’ll have a short reflection and time for prayer in the garden.
+Register Here.As we head into the week of the Feast of St. Anthony of Padua, our patron saint, (June 13), we invite you to a special extended tour of the Shrine of St. Anthony with a more detailed look at Anthony’s life and ministry.
+After the tour, pilgrims are encouraged to attend daily Mass, eat a bagged lunch in the dining hall and then join in for a short walk to the St. Anthony Garden of Eternity.
+In the garden we will have a short reflection and then pray at the thirteen milestones that end with eternity.